LizAtkins/css-glinda/README.md

 ## Credit

-This project builds upon the work of [Alvaro Montoro](https://codepen.io/alvaromontoro), whose original Elphaba Witch design served as the foundation for this transformation.
+- This project builds upon the work of [Alvaro Montoro](https://codepen.io/alvaromontoro), whose original Elphaba Witch design served as the foundation for this transformation.
 His creativity and skill in CSS were pivotal in bringing the concept to life.
+- View the link to the original project [here](https://codepen.io/alvaromontoro/pen/VwjXVzy).

 ## How to Use